inspec/inspec/docs/resources.rst

 be_enabled -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``be_enabled`` matcher tests if the package repository is a valid package source.
-For example:
+The ``be_enabled`` matcher tests if the package repository is a valid package source:

 .. code-block:: ruby